Why Go to the North Fork of Long Island Now?

 EAT: North Fork Table and Inn, Southold

-Many claimed this to be the “best restaurant on Eastern Long Island” if not the whole of LI when it first opened.
+Many claimed the North Fork Table to be the “best restaurant on Eastern Long Island” if not the whole of LI when it first opened.
 Now, revitalized by Michelin-starred, John Fraser, it’s a packed house every open night.
 A tough table to get for a reason.

 EAT: North Fork Food Truck, Southold